 Notice trends and act on them quickly

 A perk of being a small business is that you don’t have to go through a bunch of red tape to get something done.
 Take advantage of this by staying flexible this holiday season.
 If you notice a product selling fast, place it at the front of the store.
-If one promotion is driving more sales than another, concentrate on the one that works.
+If one promotion is driving more holiday sales than another, concentrate on the one that works.
 By shifting quickly and being agile, you will have a leg up over bigger slower moving companies.

-Promote quality service and customer experience over big discounts
+Promote quality service and customer experience

 This season you should focus on the qualities that set you apart, whether that be amazing customer service, or your connections within the community.
 Play into the fact that you’re local by advertising the people who work at your store or by sponsoring a neighborhood event.
 You also don’t need to offer big discounts to compete on price.
 Be creative.
 For example, are you offering free gift wrapping?
 That highlights your customer service and helps customers save some money.